How to ensure your New Zealand builder does the job correctly

-The CONSTRUCTION CONTRACTS ACT 2002 (in force on 1 April 2003) contains important provisions dealing with progress payments and the resolution of disputes.
+The New Zealand CONSTRUCTION CONTRACTS ACT 2002 contains important provisions dealing with progress payments and the resolution of disputes.
 The Act is intended mainly to address problems in the building industry of subcontractors not being paid by head contractors.
 But, with some exceptions, the Act also applies to homeowners contracting with builders.

 Before contracting with a builder you should ask what houses he or she has worked on.
 If possible, contact the owners of the properties and see if they'll let you examine the builder's work.

 It's also advisable to find out whether the builder is a Registered Master Builder.
 A Registered Master Builder will have a licence, which is renewed every two years; ask to see it.
-You can also contact the Registered Master Builders Federation to verify that the builder is in fact registered and has a valid membership number (phone 0800 269 119).
+You can also contact the Registered Master Builders Association to verify that the builder is in fact registered and has a valid membership number.

-The RMB Federation will also refer you to particular builders in your area, taking into account your particular requirements.
-This referral service is free.
-(The 22 local Associations belong to the national Registered Master Builders Federation.
-The Federation operates a website at www.masterbuilder.org.nz, where you can obtain a list of Registered Master Builders in your area, and also check whether a particular builder is a Registered Master Builder.)
+The RMB Association will also refer you to particular builders in your area, taking into account your particular requirements.
+The Association publishes a list of Registered Master Builders in your area, and also check whether a particular builder is a Registered Master Builder.

 Clients of Registered Master Builders can obtain advice and assistance from the local RMB Association.
-Also, Registered Master Builders can offer a seven-year guarantee on their work.
-For more information, ring the local Association or visit www.masterbuilder.org.nz (under About the Guarantee).
+Also, Registered Master Builders can offer a ten year guarantee on their work.

 You should get a quote for the job, not an estimate.
 A quote is a price that legally binds the builder; the builder is not bound by an estimate.